2 of 5 stars

 The trail first leads him to Havana where Zao is getting a DNA transplant in a creepy clinic to make him into a white person.
 Bond uses the cover of an ornithologist to observe the clinic from afar.

 Here he encounters Jinx, an NSA agent also investigating Zao.
 She emerges from the water like Honey Rider in Dr. No.

 To say Jinx (Halle Berry) is the poor man’s Honey Rider is a wee bit generous.
 I’d say she’s the homeless man’s Honey Rider.
 We’re then subjected to a painful scene where Bond, using his ornithologist cover, awkwardly uses bird watching references as double entendres.
 There couldn’t be less chemistry between Pierce Brosnan and Halle Berry if they were in separate films.
-I know from experience most writers are virgins, and the writing of this scene perfectly illustrates why.
+I know from personal experience most writers are virgins, and the writing of this scene perfectly illustrates why.

-While trashing the clinic where Zao is getting his genetic makeover, Bond finds he’s paying for his genetic makeover using African conflict diamonds with the marking on them of one Gustav Graves (Toby Stephens, who would go on to play James Bond in several BBC radio versions of Ian Fleming’s novels).
+While trashing the clinic where Zao is getting his genetic makeover, Bond finds he’s paying for his DNA transplant using African conflict diamonds with the marking on them of one Gustav Graves (Toby Stephens, who would go on to play James Bond in several BBC radio versions of Ian Fleming’s novels).
 This puts Bond on Graves’s trail, and ruffles the feathers of another MI6 agent, Miranda Frost (the lovely and talented Rosamund Pike, Gone Girl), who has already been assigned to keep tabs on Graves.